SingingFoot/pull-request-training/README.md

-# pull-request-training
+# Pull request training

-# Step 1: Set Up a Repository
+## Step 1: Set Up a Repository

 Create a New Repository: